Vansh-Bilwal/GRAMODAYA_TASK/README.md

 ## IMPORTANNT
 To view the app first install dependencies .
-STEP-1:Make sure you are in root folder(GRAMODAYA TASK) STEP 2:Install Dependencies by entering  "npm install" in terminal STEP 3:Run website on your pc by entering "npm start" in ierminal
+STEP-1:Make sure you are in root folder(GRAMODAYA TASK) \n STEP 2:Install Dependencies by entering  "npm install" in terminal \n STEP 3:Run website on your pc by entering "npm start" in ierminal \n

 ## Available Scripts